 On-board means mounted "on the CPU mother-board"

-In the following overview IO0 is a slot for plugging in expansion modules.
+In the following overview IO0 and IO1 are slots for plugging in expansion modules.
 The descriptions of plug-in modules can be found in chapter 4.3.

 4.1.1 Connection overview